- Distinguish between positive directions and negative directions.

 As you might have noticed in the opening vignette about a fitness instructor, one of the instructors was more skilled at providing feedback than the other.
 It is helpful for adults and children to receive specific information about their behavior or performance.
 When someone does well, it is helpful to offer information about what exactly went well.
 When someone performs poorly, it is helpful to suggest specific areas for improvement.
 This is true for children’s behavior, as well.
 You can help staff members provide specific feedback to children.
 Cases of positive feedback should outnumber negative or corrective feedback.
 Educational researchers recommend a ratio of five positives to every one negative comment or correction (Walker, Ramsey, & Gresham, 2004).
 In other fields, experts recommend that the most effective business leaders use a ratio of six positives to every one negative comment (Zenger & Folkman, 2013).

-Notice in the examples above, there is also an emphasis on describing what the child is doing and on his or her efforts rather than ability (e.g., being smart).
+Notice in the examples above, there is also an emphasis on describing what the child is doing and on their efforts, rather than ability (e.g., being smart).
 Messages like these help children persist in challenging tasks or situations and help children derive internal satisfaction from their work or good deeds, rather than continually seeking outside approval.

 Despite a program’s use of prevention strategies, there will still be some children who engage in challenging behavior.
 You must be prepared to help staff members respond appropriately when this happens.
 This section will present these strategies: redirection and behavior-support planning.